 This paper explores the intellectual contributions of Friedrich A. Hayek and R. Buckminster Fuller to public policy debates about economic development, centralized planning and political freedom.
-In different ways and from different perspectives, they enlarged the mid-20th century public debates about economic trends and the role of planning in creating economic prosperity.
+In different ways and from different perspectives, they enlarged the mid-20th century, public debate about economic trends and the role of planning in creating economic prosperity.

-Most intellectuals conduct research, publish scholarship and teach students.
-While academic intellectuals eagerly share their findings within their professional communities, they and their work seldom attract public attention.
-Employing esoteric research methods and using arcane terminology in their writings, academic intellectuals seldom develop a following among members of the public.
+Primarily, the work of intellectuals is conducting research and publishing scholarship.
+While academic intellectuals eagerly share their findings within their professional communities, their work seldom attracts public attention.
+Employing arcane terminology and esoteric techniques in their research and writing, few members of the lay public show much interest in or understanding of specialized scholarly research.

 Academic intellectuals establish and maintained their professional reputations among the small circle of specialists within their own academic fields.
 Most world-class intellectuals, even Nobel Laureates such as Hayek, seldom have to worry about ducking paparazzi.
-Such intellectuals seldom interact directly with the public in any professional way.
-The results of their research and scholarship come to the public's attention, if at all, through the efforts of businesses, hospitals, schools, legislatures and public agencies.
+Most intellectuals seldom interact directly with the public in any professional way.
+The results of their research and scholarship come to the public's attention through the efforts of businesses, hospitals, schools, legislatures and public agencies.

 Another type of intellectual - the public intellectual - seeks a different role and another audience.
+More comfortable in bridging the worlds of academia and the media, public intellectuals engage the public directly.
 Not content solely with traditional academic achievements, public intellectuals step into the spotlight reserved for life's center stage.
-They write books for the general reader, appear on television programs, produce newspaper columns, testify before Congressional committees and participate in public policy debates.
+They write books for the general reader, appear on television, produce newspaper columns, testify before Congressional committees and participate in public policy debates.